Civil funeral celebrant

-A civil funeral celebrant is a person who officiates at funerals which are not closely connected with religious beliefs and practises.
+A civil funeral celebrant is a person who officiates at civil funerals – that is, funerals which are not closely connected with religious beliefs and practises.
 They are analogous to civil celebrants for marriage ceremonies.
 Civil celebrant funerals began in Australia in 1975.
 As secular (civil) wedding ceremonies became accepted, first in Australia and then in other Western countries, a similar process for funerals has since been established in New Zealand, the United Kingdom, Canada and the United States.
 Civil funeral celebrants are often also civil marriage ceremony celebrants.

 Description

 A civil funeral celebrant provides funerals for people who do want a religious ceremony and those who have religious beliefs but do not want to be buried or cremated from a church or other religious building.
 People often choose civil celebrants because they want a professional person to co-create a service centred on the deceased person's life but without any formal religious ceremony.
 In celebrant ceremonies all decisions about the details of the ceremony are made by the family of the deceased in consultation with the celebrant.
 Best practice is for celebrants to interview the family, prepare and check the eulogy, brief those giving reminiscences and provide resources and suggestions that will assist the family choose aspects of the ceremony such as the music, video and photo presentations, quotations (poetry and prose) and symbols.
 Sometimes a rehearsal is indicated for a funeral.
 More often a planning session ensures that the ceremony is as wanted.
 Celebrants work with funeral directors but are usually the principal officiant at the ceremony.
 The celebrants do not officiate from any doctrinal belief or unbelief on the principle that their own beliefs and values are not relevant.